sap-tutorials/Tutorials/tutorials/sapui5-webide-setup-datasource/sapui5-webide-setup-datasource.md

 ---
 ### Create the model

-Now that the applicaiton has a connection to the "Northwind" destination, the next step is to create a data object (called a "model").
+Now that the application has a connection to the "Northwind" destination, the next step is to create a data object (called a "model").
 This object acts as the interface between the data coming from the web and the rest of the code in the application.

 There are two ways to create a model:  in the JavaScript code, or by using the `mainfest.json` file.
-Adding the model to the manifest.json file will set one up automatically.
+Adding the model to the `manifest.json` file will set one up automatically.

 > **NOTE**  To create the model directly in JavaScript, read [the model help documentation](https://sapui5.netweaver.ondemand.com/docs/guide/5278bfd38f3940b192df0e39f2fb33b3.html).